 Look for the signs described above.
 Mark any cracks with tape and a date so you can track whether they grow.

 For anything beyond hairline cracks, get a professional assessment.
-Foundation problems don't fix themselves.
 They get worse with every wet season.
 The earlier you catch them, the less the repair costs.

 Finishing your basement or planning structural work?
 Our basement finishing guide covers Portland's code requirements for moisture, egress, and permits.
+If you're opening up the foundation, test for radon before closing anything back up.
+Our radon mitigation guide explains when to test and what systems cost.
 If your home needs foundation bolting or wall bracing, reach out to our team for an assessment.